RuochenWangOR/RuochenWangOR.github.io/_pages/about.md

   - /about.html
 ---

 I am a fourth-year PhD student at the Industrial and Systems Engineering Department, Virginia Tech.
 I am fortunate to be advised by Prof. Sait Tunc.
 I am broadly interested in queueing theory, game theory, stochastic modeling, and simulation with applications in healthcare operations, and incentive mechanism designs.
-I am on the job market for the Fall 2025 academic year.
+I am on the job market for the 2025-2026 academic year.

 # Research